wooilahn/Graduate-Projects/README.md

 - As every person has their own food preference and a range of food is diverse, it is hard to predict what they want to eat.
 Also the problem of ordering delivery food is mostly based on the missing people due to the COVID-19 pandemic.
 The easiest solution is just to gather people.
 To group people for ordering delivery food, we will need communication rather than an expert or a machine.
 Social computing can help people solve this problem much faster by gathering people online.
 Moreover, people who gather together can share their opinions to satisfy everybody.

 ## HMW questions (at least 10)
 1. HMW make people not care about the number of people they need?
+(Selected as the Top 3 HMW questions)
 2. HMW make people enjoy ordering delivery food itself?
 3. HMW help people make friends with others to enjoy a meal together?
 4. HMW help people not to feel hard to deliver food by themselves?
 5. HMW let people deliver what they want with no bother?
 6. HMW make the cost for delivery food reduce?
+(Selected as the Top 3 HMW questions)
 7. HMW prevent too many people gathering for one delivery?
 8. HMW prevent leftovers after a meal?
 9. HMW block some people who have bad manners for delivery?
 10. HMW make gathering people faster than usual?
 11. HMW make delivery process simpler than usual?
 12. HMW satisfy people’s various needs for food?
+(Selected as the Top 3 HMW questions)
 13. HMW make people enjoy various foods in one meal?
 14. HMW diversify the menu in a single delivery?